Australian Exhibition of Women's Work: Impact

+Legacy

 Hannon and McKay note that despite contemporaneous media attention on the Exhibition and preparations for it, the executive committee left unpublished its history and the documentation was subsequently lost.
 Kerr, writing in 1999, laments that 'of the thousands of exhibits, only a dozen or so are now known' and that scant reference to it appeared in the forty years after the mid 1930s; a short article describing it as a 'successful feminist event' appeared in the Centenary Gift Book of 1934; and in The Story of Australian Art, also published in 1934, critic William Moore, gives mention to it in discussing specific women artists.
-Three decades earlier in The New Idea he had written encouraging financial independence for women artists and on the Exhibition of Women’s Work as providing women readers with contemporary role models, and in a 1926 plea for a national gallery in Brisbane refers again to the Exhibition.
+Three decades earlier in The New Idea he had written encouraging financial independence for women artists and referred to the Exhibition of Women’s Work as providing women readers with contemporary role models, and in a 1926 plea for a national gallery in Brisbane refers again to the Exhibition.

 Nevertheless, the event remained absent from publications of Australian art history until 1977, when Ann Stephen's article in the feminist arts magazine Lip revived interest, prompting Robert and Ingrid Holden in Hecate: A Women's Interdisciplinary Journal to further discuss the Exhibition in relation to other women's art and crafts exhibitions.
 Reference to these articles and the Exhibition's impact on the emergence of professional women artists and craftworkers appear in later histories of decorative arts in Australia.

-An exhiibiton Centenary celebration: First Australian Exhibition of Women's Work 1907, was held at Castlemaine Art Museum, Castlemaine, 21 October–9 December 2007.
+An exhibition and catalogue; Centenary celebration: First Australian Exhibition of Women's Work 1907, discovered further exhibitors.
+It was put together by Kirsten McKay, Peter Perry and Geoff Hannon from its holdings of several of the exhibitors, with loans from other institutions, at Castlemaine Art Gallery and Historical Museum, Castlemaine, 21 October–9 December 2007.